 Perhaps low key, but it appears he was an earnest family and career man blessed with a long life.
 It would be great to find out more of this man’s story beyond these data points.
 If anyone can provide any more details on Mr. Donovan please reach out to me.

 Their locations are very difficult to find for two reasons: (a) the locations on the charts were shown by the broad 3 by 12-mile shaded regions with unmarked center points and (b) the fan markers’ smaller size make them difficult to distinguish from other small structures.
 It was sometimes hard enough finding something as large as a range station on early aerials.
-Only the clearest aerials would likely show a fan marker station and their antennae, assuming that you find somehow found the exact location and pick it out from other surrounding buildings and ground clutter.
+Only the clearest aerials would likely show a fan marker station and their antennae, assuming that you somehow found the exact location and picked it out from other surrounding buildings and ground clutter.
 If researchers need to locate a fan marker, we’d recommend digitally overlaying the sectional chart over an historic aerial to identify potential candidates.